The aim of this guide is to provide tips and expert resources that will assist eCommerce store owners in helping their writers excel.

 This is a paid video course at Udemy.com which is an extended and more comprehensive version of The Secret Sauce of Great Writing.
 It has over 31 lectures that will help your writers improve their skills within a few days.

-This online course provides lessons on writing in plain English; staying away from weak and redundant words; keeping sentences active; avoiding jargons and clichés; creating elegant narrative structure; and many others.
+This online course provides lessons on writing in plain English; staying away from weak and redundant words; keeping sentences active; avoiding jargons and clichés; creating an elegant narrative structure; and many others.

 Writing with Flair is recommended for all types of writers and enthusiastic learners in any type of industry.

-This teaches writers how to be a better writer and gain advantage in writing copy online and offline.
+This teaches writers how to be a better writer and gain an advantage in writing copy online and offline.
 The guide was created for entrepreneurs, marketers, bloggers, founders, and anyone who writes copy to gain a larger audience or to make more money.

 The first three chapters alone can help a writer learn and improve his/her basic writing skills in a short amount of time.
 Those chapters tackle writing headlines and compelling content, understanding customers, and researching.